 TIP: Check on the cake about 20-30 minutes in.
 If the top is browning too fast, place a sheet of non-stick sprayed foil on top of the pan.
 This will allow the insides of the cake to finishing baking without burning the top.

-Let the cake rest for 10 minutes right out of the oven, then run a sharp knife around the inner rim of the pan and invert the cake onto a cooling rack to cool completely.
+Let the cake rest for 10 minutes then run a sharp knife around the inner rim of the pan and invert the cake onto a cooling rack to cool completely.

 I cannot describe to you how delicious this cake smells right out of the oven… Sugar, spice, and everything nice!